Stratehm/stratum-proxy/README.md

 #Installation and Usage

 ##Installation

+The latest JVM (Java Virtual Machine) can be downloaded here: http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html
+Install the JVM for your operating system (if not already done)

-Only unzip the zip file in a directory and launch the proxy through the following command line:
+Then unzip the zip file in a directory and launch the proxy through the following command line:

 ```sh
 java -jar stratum-proxy.jar proxyOptions